PKief/svelte-snake/README.md

 ## Game instructions

 By either pressing one of the arrow keys on the keyboard or by using swipe gestures on a mobile device the Snake is starting to move.
 In the same way, the direction of the snake can be changed while it is moving.
-Since the snake is hungry, it would like to eat as many apples as possible.
-Each apple eaten makes the snake a little bigger, which also restricts the freedom of movement.
-The goal is to swallow as many apples as possible.
+Since the snake is hungry, it would like to eat as many items as possible.
+Each item eaten makes the snake a little bigger, which also restricts the freedom of movement.
+The goal is to swallow as many items as possible.

 ## Technological background